uliana1one/KeyPass/docs/tutorial.md

 export default App;
 ```

 > **Beginner Note**: This component manages the full identity flow: wallet connection → DID creation → credential management → zkProof generation.
 Each step depends on the previous one being completed.
+The backend provides API endpoints for credential data and verification.

 ## Building Your Own Identity Components

-Now let's create identity components from scratch:
+Now let's create identity components from scratch with backend integration:

 ### Step 1: Basic DID Creation